Special-K-s-Flightsim-Bots/DCSServerBot/extensions/README.md

       extensions:
         Olympus:
           debug: true                     # Show the Olympus console in the DCSSB console, default = false
-          url: https://myfancyurl:3001/   # optional: your own URL, if available
+          url: https://myfancyurl:3000/   # optional: your own URL, if available
           server:
-            address: 0.0.0.0              # your bind address
+            address: '*'                  # your bind address. * = 0.0.0.0, use localhost for local only setups
             port: 3001                    # server port for DCS Olympus internal communication (needs to be unique)
           authentication:
             gameMasterPassword: secret    # Game Master password